-ofthe victims Slightly over half knew victim/witness program in their counties; 87 percent of these learned about it after the crime.
+Slightly over half of the victims knew about the victim/witness program in their counties; 87 percent of these learned about it after the crime.
 The primary source of this knowledge was the district attorney (42 percent), followed by the police (11 percent), other criminal justice contacts (9 percent), family and friends (8 percent), and the media (7 percent).
 Women were approximately twice as likely as men to know about the local victim/witness program and were also more likely than men to receive services (53 percent compared with 47 percent).
 However, men who knew that victim services existed had a much higher usage rate than women who knew (85 percent compared with 51 percent).